"A day in the Nineties when Grandma was a girl:

 - This is Adrianna's preferred decade in Midnight in Paris, and toward the end of the film, she and Gil even get to travel there, with Adrianna deciding to stay.

-- Some novels written during the time period have also become classics, keeping the setting fresh for its next rediscovery, notably HG Wells' The War of the Worlds (1898), Jerome K. Jerome's Three Men in a Boat (1889) and some of Mark Twain's later work such as A Connecticut Yankee in King Arthur's Court (1889).
+- Some novels written during the time period have also become classics, keeping the setting fresh for its next rediscovery, notably HG Wells' The War of the Worlds (1898), Jerome K. Jerome's Three Men in a Boat (1889), Theodor Fontane's Effi Briest (1896) and Der Stechlin (1897), and some of Mark Twain's later work such as A Connecticut Yankee In King Arthurs Court (1889).

 - To Say Nothing of the Dog is set in 1898.
 The protagonists even run across Jerome K. Jerome and his companions (to say nothing of the dog) while they do more or less the same thing.